 One of the obligations imposed upon employers in connection with their investigation of harassment or discrimination complaints is to take appropriate corrective action.
 Even if your employer claims your complaints were unfounded and thus no corrective action may be taken, you should consider asking the employer to consider whatever corrective action you deem necessary to protect yourself and avoid further harassment, such as being reassigned a different work area or schedule, to avoid additional contact with your harasser.

 If your employer claims your complaints are unfounded and you are subjected to further harassment, you should again thoroughly document the specifics of such harassment as well as any acts of retaliation taken against you by your employer or harasser for making your complaint.
-“Trumped up” discipline or substantial detrimental workplace changes often follow such complaints by employees; this is called retaliation and its illegal.
+“Trumped up” discipline or substantial detrimental workplace changes often follow such complaints by employees; this is called retaliation and it’s illegal.
 Document, document!

-Following the recommendations made in this article should assist and protect you; these measures will also assist your lawyer in pursing any claim made before an administrative agency or, if necessary, thereafter in court.
+Following the recommendations made in this article should assist and protect you; these measures will also assist your lawyer in pursuing any claim made before an administrative agency or, if necessary, thereafter in court.

 – By Joan London and Jeff Elliott